clavisound/SlimLoRa/README.md

 # TODO's (PR's welcome) - In order of importance.

-- [ ] CFlist
 - [ ] Join back-off
 - [ ] Confirmed Uplink
 - [ ] Confirmed Downlink
+- [ ] Extern variable for Duty Cycle if the application can provide time.
 - [ ] Make DevNonce random.
 - [ ] More regions.
 Currently only EU868 is working.
 - [ ] Add pin mappings infrastucture for other boards.
 - [ ] Add compile options for battery status (unable to measure, connected to external power)
-- [ ] Respect Dwell MAC command (only for US902?)
 - [ ] Random delay for TX.
 - [ ] Duty Cycle per channel.
+- [ ] Respect Dwell MAC command (only for US902?)
-- [ ] extern variable for Duty Cycle if the application can provide time.
+- [ ] CFlist only for US and AS?

 # Undoable on AVR and Deep Sleep